 Measuring penises is both easy and complicated for several reasons.
 While the BJUI study is one of the most recent, the researchers add that, like all other studies, the participants in them might not represent the real diversity of penises in the world.
 A lot of these studies are made mostly in Europe and North America, although there are several from other countries.

 But in any country, researchers are always afraid about the possibility that the only men that agree to have their penises measured are those confident in their size in the first place.
 Nevertheless, most studies try to get a varied set of volunteers and measure everybody in a standardized way.

 And by using a disposable tape measurer.
-The authors of the study recommend a disposible tape measurer for higenic purposes, as most erect penis have to be stimulated by the participants when watching pornography or after recieving a prostaglandin injection.
+The authors of the study recommend a disposable tape measurer for hygienic purposes, as most erect penis, the sexual arousal have to be stimulated by the participants when watching pornography or after receiving a prostaglandin injection.

 As we mentioned before, the BJUI International study is one of the most comprehensive ever, and they also made it clear what they didn’t measure: men with congenital or acquired abnormalities, erectile dysfunction or wanted to get a penis enlargement of any type.
 Oh, and creepily, no cadavers either.

 Another unknown factor in measuring erect penises is the question about how the penis gets erect.
 Does it matter?
 Anecdotally, many men report getting better erections depending on what are they being aroused by, but this has not been explored nearly enough in studies in order to draw even a hypothesis.